 If you really want to change things, you will have to start taking control over your mind and how you think and relate to money.
 The best way to do this is by checking out our posts How to change your money mindset and The Language of Money - a language for life.
 The sooner you start incorporating these money mindset hacks, the faster your will see clear financial and emotional results when it comes to money.

 We want you to feel great talking and thinking about money and we for sure want you to know that you always have enough.
-Whether or not you are actually going to use them every time an “opportunity” arises, is completely different though.
+Whether or not you are actually going to use your money every time an “opportunity” arises, is completely different though.
 The key thing is to take control and knowing what one's priorities are, then these decisions and temptations will be so much easier to handle or ignore.

 One of the key questions to ask yourself is: Is this purchase more important than my financial security?”
 In most cases it will not be.
 If it is, then just make sure you get the most out of your money when purchasing it.
 I would also urge you to avoid impulse purchases as they tend to be both unnecessary and expensive.
 I would suggest you use the rule of waiting for 72 hours before you actually buy it and in most instances you will then refrain from doing so.

 Get the same product or experience for less money!

 In the end it's all about your priorities and I am not going to tell you what to do or not.
 I just want to give you some savings ideas, show you a few of the things you could possibly change and what an impact they would have on you and your finances.
-A life on your terms is one where you have both time and money and by spending them wiser, you will have more of them.
-This should also free up more of your time or get you to “retirement” much faster.
+A life on your terms is one where you have both time and money and by using both of them wiser, you will have more of them.
+This will also free up more of your time or get you to “retirement” much faster.
 It is up to you whether you want to apply any of these savings ideas or not.
 The same goes for how you want to live your life, both now and in the future.